jiri-hostas/Data-analysis-of-Exact-Exchange/README.md

-# Data analysis of Exact Exchange
+# Data analysis of exact exchange
 Code and data analysis for manuscript:

 _How important is the amount of exact exchange for spin-state energy ordering in DFT?
 Case study of Molybdenum carbide cluster, Mo4C2_